Number Component

 Hide Minimum and Maximum Values

 The selected value displays in the top left of the Stepper.
 As the end-user moves the slider, the value counts up or down.
-Switching the Hide Minimum and Maximum Values toggle to (ON) hides the selected value.
-By default, the Hide Minimum and Maximum Values toggle is set to (OFF).
+Setting Hide Minimum and Maximum Values to (ON) hides the selected value.
+By default, Hide Minimum and Maximum Values is set to (OFF).

 Default Value